-The project will implement typical temporary erosion control best management practices (BMPs) including silt fence, catch basin inlet protection, temporary sediment traps and/or ponds, and interceptor collection ditches all in accordance with City clearing, grading, and erosion control standards.
+The project will implement typical temporary erosion control best management practices (BMPs) including silt fence, catch basin inlet protection, sediment pond, and interceptor collection ditches all in accordance with City clearing, grading, and erosion control standards.
 In addition, the project will be constructed in accordance with geotechnical engineering recommendations and provisions of an approved storm water pollution prevention plan (SWPPP).